erkamd/UF-ReaderWriter/README.md

 # Um-Reader

-PLEASE USE RAW FORMAT IN ORDER TO UNDERSTAND CORRECTLY
+PLEASE USE RAW FORMAT IN ORDER TO UNDERSTAND CORRECTLY (There is a raw button right up from here.)

 Basic UF (UmFormat) Reader that allows to get parameters and descriptions from .txt files with using a simple format.